 Ballroom dancing, a romantic comedy and all set in Australia you can’t go wrong with this 1992 hit film!

-I hope you enjoy my selection of movies based in Australia!
-If there are others I have missed out please let me know in the comments!
-What are your favourite Australian films!
+I hope you enjoy my selection of must see Australian movies.
+If there are other good Australian movies I have missed out please let me know in the comments.
+What are your favourite Australian films?

 PIN FOR LATER – 10 Australian movies